-Based on your experiences traveling in this country, describe the need for a broad education necessary to understand the impact of engineering/business solutions in a global and societal context.
+Based on your experiences traveling in China, describe the need for a broad education necessary to understand the impact of engineering/business solutions in a global and societal context.
 Is it important?
-Are there enough differences between your country and the United States that you believe students should expand their classroom experience to include learning about different cultures?
+Are there enough differences between China and the United States that you believe students should expand their classroom experience to include learning about different cultures?
 If so, explain what future courses you should take to prepare you for a global economy.